Changelog

 Product-agnostic adapter interface and first third-party benchmark

 OASB is now fully independent of any security product.
-All 222 tests use a SecurityProductAdapter interface — implement it for your product and run the same scorecard.
-Includes arp-guard (100%) and llm-guard (87.4%) comparison.
+All 222 scenarios use a SecurityProductAdapter interface - implement it for your product and run the same scorecard.
+Includes a capability comparison: arp-guard (reference) covers every surface; llm-guard is a prompt-only scanner, so its other surfaces report N/A rather than failure.
 ARP renamed to arp-guard on npm.

 AI-layer test scenarios added to OASB Eval